 Even if you don’t get hired, you might have created a bond between you and your employer or recruiter for possible opportunities in the future.

 So make every word of your application letter for a job vacancy count.

-The below video will also help know more about how to write an application letter for job vacancy (2021)!
+The below video will also help know more about how to write an application letter for a job vacancy (2022)!